 If staff have any concerns about a child's welfare, they must act on them immediately.
-Any concerns regarding indicators of abuse or neglect or signs that a child may be experiencing a safeguarding issue should be recorded on the safeguarding form (Paper or CPOMS) and passed to the DSL or Deputy DSL immediately.
+Any concerns regarding indicators of abuse or neglect or signs that a child may be experiencing a safeguarding issue should be recorded on CPOM's form and passed to the DSL or Deputy DSL.
 For physical signs of abuse, a body map can also be used (appendix 3).
 Concerns can also be discussed in person with the DSL but the details of the concern should be recorded in writing.